 Depending on the features of your treadmill, the control panel can have several different options.
 Your biggest concern is finding one that’s easy to use.
 You don’t want to spend more than three button pushes on starting up your workout program.
 Most control panels have simple readouts and controls, like quick start options and green-go and red-stop buttons, which make for an easy-use system.

 With a lower-end budget, you’re not going to have as many of the bells and whistles of higher-end treadmills, but you can still find other features to help with the workout experience.
 Some of the features you might be able to see under the $1000 budget include:

-Treadmills under the $1000 cut often require a little more maintenance than higher-priced models and aren't as durable.
+Treadmills under the $1000 cut often require a little more maintenance than higher-priced models and aren’t as durable.
 This concern makes selecting a model with a good warranty even more critical.
-Even cheaper models are likely to have a lifetime warranty on the frame, and motors can also see lifetime, if not 25 years.
-You're likely to see a 90-day warranty on parts at this level, but there are plenty of models that offer better coverage without a need to compromise.
+Even cheaper models are likely to have a lifetime warranty on the frame, and motors can also see a lifetime, if not 25 years.
+You’re likely to see a 90-day warranty on parts at this level, but there are plenty of models that offer better coverage without a need to compromise.